Radoman-ra/imgur_python/README.md

-# Technical Specification: Image Upload Service (Analogue to "Imgur")
+# Image Upload Service

 ## Project Overview

-The objective of this project is to create a web service similar to "Imgur," where users can upload and share images.
+This project is a web service for uploading and sharing images, similar to "Imgur".
+Users can upload multiple images with titles, view posts on a main page, and interact through upvoting or downvoting.
+It supports user authentication, anonymous posting, and viewing user-specific posts.
-The service will handle user authentication, allowing users to upload multiple photos as posts, with titles, and view them on a main page.
-Users can also upvote or downvote posts, view their own posts and their respective upvote/downvote counts, and post anonymously if they have an account.

 ## Functional Requirements

 ### User Authentication

-- Users should be able to register and log in using JWT authentication.
+- Registration and login with JWT authentication.
-- Authentication should be required for posting images, voting, and accessing user-specific pages.
+- Authentication required for posting images, voting, and accessing user-specific pages.

 ### Image Uploads

 - Authenticated users can upload 1-N images per post, each with a title.
-- Posts should be displayed on a main page with options to choose the number of posts displayed (25, 50, 100).
+- Posts displayed on the main page with pagination options (25, 50, 100 posts).

 ### Voting System

-- Authenticated users can upvote or downvote posts on the main page.
+- Authenticated users can upvote or downvote posts.
-- Votes should be unique per user per post.
+- Each user can vote only once per post.

 ### User Profiles

-- Authenticated users can view a list of their own posts and the upvote/downvote counts for each.
+- Authenticated users can view their own posts and vote counts.
-- Users can post images anonymously.
+- Users can post images anonymously if they have an account.

 ### Post Details

-- Each post should have its own dedicated page accessible via a unique URL (postId).
+- Each post has a dedicated page accessible via a unique URL (postId).

 ## Technical Specifications